Alessio2704/monte-carlo-simulator/README.md

 - **Intuitive Syntax:** A clean, declarative language with a familiar, spreadsheet-like formula syntax.
 - **📦 Code Modularity:** Organize models into reusable modules with `@import`.
 The compiler resolves the entire dependency graph, including nested and shared ("diamond") dependencies.
 - **🔧 User-Defined Functions:** Create reusable, type-safe functions with docstrings, strict lexical scoping, and compile-time recursion detection.
+- **✨ Tuples & Multi-Assignment:** Functions can return multiple values (including mixed types like scalars and vectors), which can be unpacked into multiple variables in a single, clean assignment.
 - **🛡️ Compile-Time Safety:** Catch logical errors like type mismatches, incorrect function arguments, undefined variables, and circular imports before you run.
 - **🎲 Integrated Monte Carlo Support:** Natively supports a rich library of statistical distributions (`Normal`, `Pert`, `Lognormal`, `Beta`, etc.).